-As a creative writing major at Truman, you will stretch your writing talents in a challenging yet encouraging environment, drawing inspiration from a foundation of liberal arts courses.
+Exceptional writers make the world their muse.
+As a creative writing major at Truman, you hone your writing talents drawing inspiration from a foundation of liberal arts courses combined with a wide range of experiential learning opportunities.
 We are the only public university in Missouri offering a Bachelor of Fine Arts in Creative Writing.

-Exceptional writers make the world their muse.
-Truman’s beautiful campus and small classes breed deep, meaningful interaction with your fellow classmates, who come from a wide variety of backgrounds and interests.
-By diving into a liberal arts environment, you will dig deep well to draw inspiration from — new experiences, great friends, and the focus that a small campus in a small town can give you.
-You won’t get this anywhere else.
+Truman’s beautiful campus and engaged learning community inspire meaningful interaction with your professors and fellow classmates who come from a wide variety of backgrounds and interests.
+By immersing yourself in Truman’s living-learning environment, you acquire a wealth of experiences to draw inspiration from — new experiences, great friends, and the academic focus that a dynamic community like Truman can offer you.

 Preparing for Lives That Matter

 Pick from a rigorous program of advanced writing workshops in fiction, poetry and nonfiction; intro classes in genres such as poetry, novel and short story writing; and electives where you can devise your own projects.

 A degree in creative writing prepares graduates for a wide range of careers.
 Good writers are rare, and you’ll be in high demand for diverse fields such as publishing, teaching, journalism, filmmaking, new media, editorial and literary consultants.